0x6d69636b/windows_hardening/README.md

 #### Audit

 HardeningKitty performs an audit, saves the results in a CSV file and creates a log file.
 The files are automatically named and receive a timestamp.
 Using the parameters _ReportFile_ or _LogFile_, it is also possible to assign your own name and path.

+The _Filter_ parameter can be used to filter the hardening list.
+For this purpose the PowerShell ScriptBlock syntax must be used, for example `{ $_.ID -eq 4505 }`.
+The following elements are useful for filtering: ID, Category, Name, Method, and Severity.

 ```powershell
 Invoke-HardeningKitty -Mode Audit -Log -Report